Two years on from meltdowns, Japan experts predict July restart for some reactors

 The forecast is in line with comments by NRA commissioner Kenzo Oshima in an interview with Reuters on July 9.

-Should Japan restart 16 reactors by March 2015, the institute's "middle" scenario, annual fossil fuel imports will be 7 trillion yen ($71 billion) higher in the year ending March 2015 than in year ended March 2011, the institute forecast.
+Should Japan restart 16 reactors by March 2015, the institute's "middle" scenario, annual fossil fuel imports will be 7 trillion yen (46 billion pounds) higher in the year ending March 2015 than in year ended March 2011, the institute forecast.

 It also said that Japan, which takes about a third of global liquefied natural gas (LNG) cargoes, was likely to raise LNG imports to fresh record highs for the next two business years.

-LNG imports are likely to rise 1.7 percent to 88.3 million tons in the year through March next year from the year before and another 1.5 percent to 89.7 million tons in the year through March 2015, according to Reuters calculations based on the middle scenario.
+LNG imports are likely to rise 1.7 percent to 88.3 million tonnes in the year through March next year from the year before and another 1.5 percent to 89.7 million tonnes in the year through March 2015, according to Reuters calculations based on the middle scenario.

-Japan's total oil sales are projected to fall an annualized 0.1 percent in the business year ending next March and 4.1 percent the following year under the middle scenario, the institute said.
+Japan's total oil sales are projected to fall an annualised 0.1 percent in the business year ending next March and 4.1 percent the following year under the middle scenario, the institute said.